 Making introductions allows everyone attending the meeting to feel welcome if they haven't participated with your specific group before.
 If you're calling in to a meeting without video or speaking to someone who's calling in, be sure to let them know who it is that's speaking to ease confusion.
 Otherwise, you'll talk over them or make them feel unwelcome.

 An unmuted microphone can lead to some pretty awkward moments if someone doesn't realize they're able to be heard.
-A fan running in the background or calling in from a crowded cafe can also bring annoying sound into a meeting and distract your coworkers.
+A fan running in the background or calling in from a crowded cafe can also bring an annoying sound into a meeting and distract your coworkers.

 To avoid your team having to tell you there's sound in the background, mute yourself when not speaking out of precaution.
 You'll save everyone's ears and your potential embarrassment.

-Practice "active listening" by making eye contact, nodding occasionally, and reiterating their points in follow up conversations.
-You'll be more productive in meetings, and support your colleagues along the way.
+Practice "active listening" by making eye contact, nodding occasionally, and reiterating their points in follow-up conversations.
+You'll be more productive in meetings and support your colleagues along the way.

 Slouching in your seat communicates to everyone in the room that you don't care about what's happening.
 As hard as it may be, sit up straight and stay still in your chair.
+And of course, having the proper at-home work setup will help with this.

-Fidgeting or swinging back and forth is distracting, and a little unprofessional.
+Fidgeting or swinging back and forth is distracting and a little unprofessional.
 With good posture, you'll feel more alert and contribute more valuable points to the conversation.

 Making everyone feel valued in the meeting should be your number one goal, and equitably sharing the conversation is one way to do that.
 Although you may have some great points, talking over participants or continually interjecting can be frustrating to others trying to join the conversation.